plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 ## Analysis Workflow

 ### Cleaning the data
+The following relate to toyota_cleaned.py script.
-* Initially, the raw dataset is loaded and the first 5 rows are printed to get a sense of what the data consists of.
+* The raw dataset is loaded and the first 5 rows are printed to get a sense of what the data consists of.
-* Column renaming takes place
+* Data Inspection and column renaming
 * Then I rename column names for better interpretability.
 * I transform the data according to what is more optimal to perform the analysis.
 * I check for missing values and duplicates.
 I overview the data type of each variable and the dimensions of the whole dataset.